-IG’s position as a pioneer continued with further innovations during the 1990s such as spread betting on equity indices and individual shares, as well enabling trades to be placed on the then newfangled World Wide Web.
+IG’s position as a pioneer continued with further innovations during the 1990s such as spread betting on equity indices and individual shares, as well as enabling trades to be placed on the then-newfangled World Wide Web.

 This leadership position has led to rapid growth over a long period of time, including the last few years.

 Here are some of the key stats for IG Group’s fundamentals compared to the FTSE 100 (although IG Group is listed in the FTSE 250 I tend to compare everything to the FTSE 100 for the sake of consistency):